Department of Labor Logo United States Department of Labor

 • (972) 850-4800

-County Employment and Wages in Arkansas — Third Quarter 2025
+County Employment and Wages in Arkansas — Fourth Quarter 2025

-Employment increased in 2 of the 3 largest counties in Arkansas from September 2024 to September 2025, the U.S. Bureau of Labor Statistics reported today.
-Acting Regional Commissioner Jerome Watters noted that Benton County had the largest over-the-year increase in employment, with a gain of 3.6 percent.
+Employment rose in 1 of the 3 largest counties in Arkansas from December 2024 to December 2025, the U.S. Bureau of Labor Statistics reported today.
+Acting Regional Commissioner Jerome Watters noted that Benton County (+3.6 percent) had the only over-the-year increase in employment.
 (See chart 1 and table 1.)

-Among the three largest counties in Arkansas, employment was highest in Pulaski (262,000) in September 2025.
-Together, the three largest counties accounted for 41.0 percent of total covered employment within the state.
-Nationwide, the 372 largest counties comprise 73.2 percent of total covered employment in the United States.
+Pulaski County (265,000) had the highest employment level in Arkansas in December 2025.
+Together, the three largest counties accounted for 41.1 percent of total covered employment within the state.
+Nationwide, the 372 largest counties comprise 73.4 percent of total covered employment in the United States.
 (Large counties and county equivalents are those with annual average employment levels of 75,000 or more in 2024.)

-Employment and wage levels (but not over-the-year changes) are also available for the 72 small counties in Arkansas, defined as having employment below 75,000 in 2024.
+Employment and wage levels (but not over-the-year changes) are also available for the 72 smaller counties in Arkansas, defined as having employment below 75,000 in 2024.
 (See table 2.)
-Wage levels in 70 of the 72 smaller counties were below the national average.
-Calhoun reported the highest average weekly wage ($1,531), followed by Mississippi ($1,500).
-Searcy reported the lowest average weekly wage ($708) in the state.
+Wage levels in 71 of the 72 smaller counties were below the national average.
+Mississippi reported the highest average weekly wage ($1,571) among the smaller counties.
+Newton reported the lowest average weekly wage ($746) in the state.

 Map 1.
-Average weekly wages by county in Arkansas, third quarter 2025
+Average weekly wages by county in Arkansas, fourth quarter 2025

 Additional statistics and other information